pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

         - packSize
 ```

-To validate JSON against an `allOf` definition, the data must be valid against _all_ of the given subschemas.
+To validate JSON against an `allOf` definition, the data must be valid against _all_ subschemas.

-The following JSON body would pass this validation:
+The following JSON body passes this validation:

 ```json
 {